takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 #### 5. Enjoy the results

+Docker created an image from your Dockerfile.
+You should see a new image in your image list issuing `docker images` again.

 Let's check what's inside our new image, let's run the following command and check out vim and curl:
 `docker run --rm -ti takacsmark/alpine-smarter:1.0 /bin/sh`